jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 This can be done by fading those circles for those people, or by crossing them out, or both.

 Hence the rarely used `GlassesCrossedOut`, a Boolean; and `GlassesCirclesFadingFactor`, a number &ge;0 and &le;1, in which 0 means entirely faded away and 1 is the black-is-black default.
-The selection of &ldquo;those circles for those people&rdquo; is done with code, by accessing the internal variables `NameNum` and `WithinPage`.
+The selection of &ldquo;those circles for those people&rdquo; is done with code, most likely by accessing the internal variables `NameNum` and `WithinTitles`.
 E.g.:

 ```PostScript